 In an actual install, you would now go through and enter the correct channel numbers for each TV Channel Favorite.
-This is also the time when you would add additional channels, upload new icons from your files or the ELAN Common Resources Library, and edit/customize the channel groups.
+This is also the time when you would add additional channels, upload new icons from your files or the icons library in g!Tools, and edit/customize the channel groups.